What are the best high protein vegetarian foods? How do you get protein as a vegetarian? Are there “best vegetarian protein sources?”

 - High daily values for manganese, copper, magnesium

-Edamame, or soybeans as most commonly known, are also protein and fiber superstars.
+Edamame, or soybeans as most commonly known, are high protein vegetarian foods and are also fiber superstars.
 They are easy to add to any mixed dish, or even eat on their own.
 You can buy them frozen or dried and are one of my favorite on-the-go snacks!

 1 cup of edamame provides: